 - Exodus 20:1-3, "Then God spoke all these words, saying, 2 “I am the LORD[YHWH] your God, who brought you out of the land of Egypt, out of the house of slavery.
 3 “You shall have no other gods before Me."

 - NOTE: the Hebrew root for "to be" is HWH.
 This is why there are variations of the form: HWH-אֶֽהְיֶ֑ה, AHWH-אֶֽהְיֶ֑ה, YHWH-יְהוָ֣ה

-To reiterate, the pronunciation of God’s name is difficult because when they Jews wrote His name in Hebrew Scriptures, they did not use vowel designations.
+To reiterate, the pronunciation of God’s name is difficult.
+Because when the Jews wrote His name in Hebrew Scriptures, they did not use vowel designations.
 They only used consonants.
 Therefore, the phrase, “The name of God is YHWH,” would appear as “th nm f gd s yhwh.”
 This wasn’t a problem with the Hebrews because they knew what the words were and how to pronounce them.
-It was not until many hundreds of years later that the Jews started to insert what was called ‘vowel points’ into the copied texts of the Hebrew Old Testament.
+It was not until many hundreds of years later that the Jews started to insert what was called "vowel points" into the copied texts of the Hebrew Old Testament.